Nadia27/secretsApp/README.md

 * __Level 5 Security - Cookies & Sessions__

+  - HTTP protocol is stateless, with every request we would need to re-verify the user.
+To avoid this problem cookie/session based authentication was introduced.

-  - Cookies are used to establish and maintain a Session
+  - Cookies are used to establish and maintain a Session.

-  - A session is a period of time when a browser interacts with a Server
+  - A session is a period of time when a browser interacts with a server.
+A session must be kept both server and client-side.

+  - The server needs to keep track of an active session in a database or memory, while on the front-end a cookie is created.

   - Cookies and Session are implemented through my site using Passport <http://www.passportjs.org/>